 7. It’s easy to load with bags & Weight

-The Santa Cruz Chameleon is easy to load and has plenty of options for strapping on bags, bottles, and cages including an underside down-tube water bottle option.
+The Santa Cruz Chameleon is easy to load with bikepacking bags and has plenty of options for strapping on bags, bottles, and cages including an underside down-tube water bottle option.

-Prior to bikepacking the White Rim, we also added a Thule Pack n’ Pedal Rack to the rear of our Chameleons so that we could carry even more stuff in panniers and on the rack top.
+I also successfully attached the Thule Pack n’ Pedal Rack to the rear of my Chameleon so that I could carry even more stuff in panniers and on the rack top for longer-distance rides.

 8. Santa Cruz has a lifetime frame warranty